Skip to content

 Gemini 2.5 Pro$1.25$10.00

-Note: Claude Opus is expensive, but for long contexts it’s more predictable.
+Note: Claude Sonnet 4.6 matches Opus on several key benchmarks at nearly half the price — the best price-performance value right now.
 GPT-5.2 has 90% discount on cached inputs, making it very competitive for repetitive use cases.

 My Workflow